Danileros/LongLargo/README.md

 Drop soundtracks you want to hear in-game to LongLargo folder in Mods.
 MP3 and WAV supported.
 They will be automatically registered and configured in PlaylistInfo.json on next game launch.
 Long Largo by default treats any musical clip as an exploration clip suitable for day and night.
 If you want to customize it, open PlaylistInfo.json with text editor or JSON editor and follow the built-in instructions.

 If you want to share your tracks—best solution is to create an assetbundle using Unity designer.
 Put inside all tracks and PlaylistInfo.json.

+## AI Disclaimer

+No code or music was developed using AI.
+All decisions, all code are mine and only mine.
+All the content you'll get with the mod is created by people.
+The only exception I make is generating a sketch for the mod logo.
+Sometimes.
+And even then, I finish them by hand.
+They're not part of the mod anyway.

 ## Known Issues